There’s a conversation I had last year that has stuck with me as if it were yesterday.

 Mentally, I had already finished the sentence for her.
 I was sure she was going to say “and that’s when I learned not to stress the small stuff,” or something along those lines.

 In reality, what she said was “and that’s when I learned to give guests plastic cups.”

 She seemed so proud of this revelation, but it really irked me.

 So many people host just for the money.
 And you can tell.
-When their heart isn’t in it, you’re paying for a bed to sleep in.
-When they are actually eager to invite you into their home, you’re getting a new friend.
+When their heart isn’t in it, you’re just paying for a bed to sleep in.
+But when you become eager to invite them into your home, you’re actually hosting friends.

 This is how I look at my guests who come into my home.
 I would never ask a friend to use a plastic cup while I used a glass one; so why would I do that to a guest?